thomasjamespope/CharTED-KMC/README.md

 where $N_{\text{charge}}$ is the number of charged particles in the system.

-Mobility is calculated in three different ways.
+*Mobility* is calculated in three different ways.
 The first takes the carrier flux as calculated across the entire run of the simulation.
 However, since the initial configuration of the charge particles does not include consideration of the coulomb potential, it often leads to unphysical mobilities.
-The second method considers the carrier flux of the most recent points (the number of points is determined by the N_EQUILIBRATION).
+The second method considers the carrier flux of the most recent points (the number of points is determined by the `N_EQUILIBRATION`).
 However, this is much more susceptible to noise and should be treated with care.
 The final method is printed at the end of the standard output file.
 Here, the mobility is calculated with both methods, with the latter approach including increasing amounts of the recent points (from the final 10\% of points to the final 90\%), across all runs of the simulation.
 This final metric is the most accurate mobility and should be used in preference to the former two methods.

-*The current* is given by,

-$\text{J}=\frac{1}{Nx}\cdot\frac{1}{Ny}\cdot\frac{1}{Nz}\cdot\frac{1}{L^2}\cdot\frac{\Phi}{t_{\text{tot}}}.$

-At the moment, this is the only way we calculate current.

 *The exciton population* is recorded across all runs of the simulation and a summary is given at the end of the standard output.